 Doctoral Research

 I was awarded my PhD, "The Influence of Gender Stereotypes on Politicians' Behaviour and Voter Attitudes", in Political Science from UCL in October 2022.
-My thesis was awarded the 2023 PSA McDougall Trust Prize for the best dissertation in elections, electoral systems, and representation.
+My thesis was awarded the 2023 PSA McDougall Trust Prize for the best dissertation in elections, electoral systems, and representation and the 2023 Departmental Best Thesis Award in the UCL Department of Political Science.
 Interested in seeing the whole thesis?
-If so, you can find the final version of it here
+If so, you can find the final version of it here.

 Focusing on the UK, my doctoral research explores questions of whether UK politicians behave in accordance with traditional gender stereotypes, how the pressure to do so shifts by context and over time, and whether voters in the UK uphold these stereotypes when they perceive and evaluate politicians' behaviour.
 A commonly held perception is that stereotypical assumptions inform both the way that politicians behave in office, and also form the basis of voters' judgements about this behaviour.
 By contrast, the papers in this thesis use creative and theoretically informed advanced quantitative designs to provide novel insights that not only are the descriptive validity of prominent gender stereotypes for how elites behave considerably lower than they were in the past, but also that voters may not punish women in the way common theories of gender stereotyping may have predicted.
 Documenting when behaviour and attitudes run counter to widely held assumptions is important because it may help to both undermine and potentially update outdated stereotypical prescriptions and thereby diminish the degree to which voters are biased in their judgements.